thycotic/privman-docs/troubleshooting/endpoint/filesystemwatcher.md

 * On the Triggers tab:

-  Customize the schedule if necessary to best suits your particular implementation.
+  Customize the schedule if necessary to best suit your particular implementation.

   ![Triggers Tab](images/catalina/retry-events-2.png)

 * On the Targets tab:

-  The default resource targets required is specified by default as __All macOS Catalina Computers with Application Control Agent Installed (Target)__.
-The results of the computer group include any macOS Catalina computers are that have the agent installed and are properly configured for Application Control.
+  The default resource targets required are specified by default as __All macOS Catalina Computers with Application Control Agent Installed (Target)__.
+The results of the computer group include any macOS Catalina computers that have the agent installed and are properly configured for Application Control.

   ![Targets Tab](images/catalina/retry-events-3.png)